 Janice Persons Biggers House - 700 Broadway stands on a lot surveyed as part of the original 1828 town plan.
 The home has had a storied past.
 It was occupied until recently by a series of influential families, including that of the late Georgia Supreme Court Justice Sterling Price Gilbert and during the Second World War served as an apartment building.
 Phone: 706-322-0756 - Address: 700 Broadway, Columbus Georgia

 Heard County Historical Center and Museum - This building served as the county jail and sheriff's home from 1912 to 1964.
 See the original gallows and jail cells, among other exhibits.
-Amenities: parking and public restrooms.
-Open 9-12, 1-5:30 Tues. & Thurs.
+Amenities: parking and restrooms.
+Call for tours.
 The museum is county operated and supported by the Heard County Historical Society.
 Free admission.
 Phone: 706-675-6507 - Address: 161 Shady St., Franklin Georgia 30217

 Joseph House Gallery - Gallery with original artwork from Georgia & Alabama.
 Prints, satercolors, pottery, sculptures & more.
 Open Tues - Fri 11 am - 5 pm, Sat 1 - 5 pm and Sun by appt.
 Amenties: Parking, Public Restrooms and Accessibility for mobility-impaired.